haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/variables-cloud.md

 ![Environment variable example]({{ site.magentourl }}/common/images/cloud_env_var_example.png)
 </div>

-Since values can change over time, it is best to inspect the variable at runtime and use it to configure your application.
-For example, we use the `MAGENTO_CLOUD_RELATIONSHIPS` variable to retrieve environment-related relationships as follows:
+Since values can change over time, it is best to inspect the variable at runtime and use it to configure your application. 例如， we use the `MAGENTO_CLOUD_RELATIONSHIPS` variable to retrieve environment-related relationships as follows:

 ```php
 /**